cursive-ide/nippy/README.md

 # Nippy, a Clojure serialization library

+## Forked from [the original](https://github.com/ptaoussanis/nippy) to provide support for index serialization in
+Clojure.

 Clojure's [rich data types](http://clojure.org/datatypes) are *awesome*.
 And its [reader](http://clojure.org/reader) allows you to take your data just about anywhere.
 But the reader can be painfully slow when you've got a lot of data to crunch (like when you're serializing to a database).

 Nippy is an attempt to provide a reliable, high-performance **drop-in alternative to the reader**.
 It's used, among others, as the [Carmine Redis client](https://github.com/ptaoussanis/carmine) and [Faraday DynamoDB client](https://github.com/ptaoussanis/faraday) serializer.